realworldocaml/book/book/concurrent-programming/README.md

 ## Async Basics

 Recall how I/O is typically done in Core.
-Here's a simple example:
+Here's a simple example.

 ```ocaml env=main
 # open Core